groupdocs-watermark/GroupDocs.Watermark-Products/content/watermark/net/remove/word.en.md

 head_description: "Efficiently clear, delete, or edit out watermarks from Word documents using our C# .NET API for flawless document presentation."

 ############################# Header ############################
-title: "C# .NET Word Watermark Remover"
+title: "Word Watermark Remover for C# .NET"
-description: "Use the GroupDocs.Watermark C# .NET API to remove watermarks from Word documents, perfect for maintaining the integrity and cleanliness of legal and corporate documents."
+description: "Use the GroupDocs.Watermark for .NET C# API to remove watermarks from Word documents, perfect for maintaining the integrity and cleanliness of legal and corporate documents."
-subtitle: "GroupDocs.Watermark for .NET API"
+subtitle: "GroupDocs.Watermark for .NET C# API"

 header_actions:
   enable: true
   items:
     #  loop
-    - title: "Free Nuget download"
+    - title: "Download at Nuget for free"
       link: "https://releases.groupdocs.com/watermark/net/"

 ############################# About ############################
 about:
     enable: true
-    title: "GroupDocs.Watermark for .NET library"
+    title: "GroupDocs.Watermark for .NET C# library"
     link: "/watermark/net/"
     link_title: "Learn more"
     picture: "about_watermark.svg" # 480 X 400